Gabriel Barima

 Gabriel Barima (popularly known as "Tweaa DCE") is a Ghanaian politician and the former District Chief Executive of the Ahafo Ano South District in the Ashanti Region of Ghana.
-He is well known for making popular the Akan word "Tweaa", which has subsequently become a slang.
-The "Tweaa" was said at the function which took place at Mankranso hospital.
+He is well known for making popular the Akan word "Tweaa", which has subsequently become slang.
+The "Tweaa" was said at the function which took place at Mankranso Hospital.

 Early life and education

 Barima was born on March 12, 1953, at Biemso 1 in the Ashanti Region of Ghana.
 He attended the Opoku Ware School where he studied Agricultural.

 Politics

-Barima was elected into the 1st parliament of the 4th republic of Ghana on 7 January after he emerged winner at the 1992 Ghanaian parliamentary election held on 29 December 1992 under the membership of the National Democratic Congress.
+Barima was elected into the 1st parliament of the 4th Republic of Ghana on 7 January after he emerged as winner at the 1992 Ghanaian parliamentary election held on 29 December 1992 under the membership of the National Democratic Congress.

 He stood once again for the Ahafo Ano South seat on the ticket of the National Democratic Congress but lost to Stephen K. Balado Manu.
 He polled 16,449 votes representing 40.5% of the total valid votes cast.
 Balado Manu on the hand polled 17,015 votes representing 41.90% of the total valid votes cast to win the seat for the New Patriotic Party.